harrywhitlock/data210_git_basics/README.md

 Github documentation.

-git status: Shows what branch you're on, also shows if you're in the wrong folder as you'll get red error messages
+'''git status''': Shows what branch you're on, also shows if you're in the wrong folder as you'll get red error messages

 git add .: Updates you're local repository with the changes you've made, dot at end means all files